Composite bonding is one of the most popular cosmetic dental treatments in London – but it isn’t the right solution for everyone.

 No single option is universally “better.”
 The correct treatment is the one that matches your enamel health, alignment, lifestyle, and long-term expectations.

-Cost Considerations: Is Composite Bonding Always the Most Affordable Option?
+Cost Considerations: Composite Bonding Vs Alternatives

 Many patients assume composite bonding treatment is automatically the cheapest cosmetic route.
 In the short term, that is often true.